abdullahselek/selek.tech/content/posts/dag-directed-acyclic-graph.md

 ## How a DAG Operates?

 A DAG operates by organizing tasks or operations as nodes connected by directed edges that define dependencies, ensuring a clear execution order.
 Tasks without dependencies are executed first, followed by dependent tasks as their prerequisites are completed.
 This structure allows for topological sorting, which determines the proper sequence of execution while preventing cycles that could cause infinite loops.
 Independent tasks can run in parallel, enhancing efficiency, while edges facilitate the flow of data or results between tasks.
 In case of failure, only the affected task and its dependents are paused or retried, ensuring targeted error handling without disrupting unrelated parts of the workflow.
-This modular and dependency-driven approach makes DAGs ideal for managing complex processes like machine learning pipelines or data workflows.
+This modular and dependency driven approach makes DAGs ideal for managing complex processes like machine learning pipelines or data workflows.

 ![topological-sort-order](/images/post_pics/dag-directed-acyclic-graph/dag-topological-sort-order.jpg)